AzeBah/discord-irc/README.md

 1) Download this folder - https://github.com/AzeBah/discord-irc/releases/tag/0.1
 2) Run Discord.exe
 3) Use your account and feel free to modify the source code
+**if you want to use a token to log in (user or bot), make a file named token.txt in the same folder as Discord.exe**

 Log in
 ![login](https://i.imgur.com/tRfWruo.png)